 Indian American kids have not only shone in the National Spelling Bee contests but also stood out in the National Geographic Bee competitions in USA.
 The National Geographic Bee is a most popular competition in which millions of school children participate from across America and their knowledge of geography is tested.
 The winning edge of young Indian Americans in both of these knowledge competitions has been reported over 80% in the past 10 years.

-‘Breaking The Bee’ documentary on why Indian American kids win National Spelling Bee contests will be theatrically and internationally released in 2017 winter.
+‘Breaking The Bee’ documentary on why Indian American kids win National Spelling Bee contests was theatrically and internationally released in 2017 winter.

 Travel Beats is a community portal for Indian Americans by Indian Eagle, a trusted travel booking partner of Indians in USA.
 Sign up for our free newsletter to stay updated on latest news and stories about the Indian American community.